Wiciu021/Website-Project/README.md

 # School-website-project

 Main project goals are to create a functional website for our shool then link it with mysql database located on Mikolaj's **Ubuntu server 24.04.2 LTS**.
-Steps: _Build webstie -> connect it with database -> add functions like comments, website backups etc. -> host website_
+Steps: _Build webstie -> connect it with database -> add functions like comments, website backups etc. -> host website -> add automatic email_

 PC environment: Ubuntu 22.04.4 LTS